Best Crib Mattress Based on Science

-We began by looking at the fiber content as well as the fabric covering.
-Each crib mattress was a standard size mattress and conformed to CPSC crib mattress standards for labeling and size requirement.
+They began by looking at the fiber content as well as the fabric covering.
+Each baby mattress was a standard size mattress and conformed to CPSC crib mattress standards for labeling and size requirement.

-We checked to see if the mattress did or did not require a sheet.
-We also noted how easy or difficult it was to change the crib sheet or wash the removable cover or surface.
+They checked to see if the mattress did or did not require a sheet.
+Also, they noted how easy or difficult it was to change the crib sheet or wash the removable cover or surface.
 This includes whether or not the the mattress interior is easy to clean or not.

-All the mattresses we looked at held the weight of an adult.
+All the mattresses looked at held the weight of an adult.
 Some crib mattresses had more deflection than others.
 Some also were a lot firmer than others.
 They also checked to see if there was an infant side and a toddler side adjustment to the mattress.

-We looked at the overall quality of the crib mattress, the price, the warranty, and any options or characteristics that give it added value.
+The overall quality of the crib mattress, the price, the warranty, and any options or characteristics that give it added value was considered.

-The SafeSleep® is a completely “breath-through” crib mattress that stands alone in the breathable mattress market as the only scientifically tested breath-through crib mattress.
+The SafeSleep® is a completely “breath-through” crib mattress that stands alone in the breathable mattress market.
+It is the only scientifically tested breath-through crib mattress.

 The SafeSleep® breathe-through crib mattress contains no core or fill.
-The combination of the open weave 3D spacer fabric stretched taut over top of an open box with side openings allows an infant to breathe normally even if face straight down.
+The combination of the open weave 3D spacer fabric stretched taut over top of an open box with side openings.
+This allows an infant to breathe normally even when a baby is sleeping face down.